 The power of regular exfoliation can never be overstated.
 It’s one of the simplest and most fundamental ways to unclog pores and keep them that way.
 If your manual exfoliators aren’t cutting it, try combining a cleansing device with a chemical exfoliator.
-Grab your Clarisonic Mia 2 (£120) or a konjac sponge (we love The Konjac Company Pure Konjac Puff Sponge with Bamboo Charcoal, £9), and use it with an acid cleanser, like NIP+FAB Glycolic Fix Cleanser (£8).
+Grab your Clarisonic Mia 2 (£120) or a konjac sponge (we love The Konjac Company Pure Konjac Puff Sponge with Bamboo Charcoal, £9), and use it with an acid cleanser, like Mario Badescu's Glycolic Foaming Cleanser (£16).
 The cleansing device will help those exfoliating acids get even deeper into pores.

 6. Charcoal Mask

 Activated charcoal is a skincare superstar for congested complexions.
 It attracts toxins and absorbs up to 200 times its weight in impurities.
-The activated charcoal paired with sebum-clearing clay in Origins Clear Improvement Active Charcoal Mask (£25) and the oatmeal and tea tree oil in Nügg Charcoal Face Mask (£18) work magnetically to draw out excess oil, pollutants and other waste materials that get trapped inside pores.
+The activated charcoal paired with sebum-clearing clay in Origins Clear Improvement Active Charcoal Mask (£14) and the and Face Inc's Carbon Neutral Charcoal Purifying Pod Mask (£5) work magnetically to draw out excess oil, pollutants and other waste materials that get trapped inside pores.